balintt21/cpp11_thread_utils/README.md

 * **binary_semaphore_t** derived from class **Semaphore<2>**
 * **semaphore_t** derived from class **Semaphore<std::numeric_limits<uint32_t>::max()>**

+## Examples

-## Example
+### Example 1
-Starts a thread that would run forever.
+_Starts a thread that would run forever.
 Waits for the thread to start with the help of a binary_semaphore_t<br/>
-and lets it run for 5 seconds before cancelling it.
+and lets it run for 5 seconds before cancelling it._
 ```c++
 thread_utils::binary_semaphore_t thread_started_event;
 thread_utils::Thread thread("thread_0");